International communication: Advent of telegraph and time–space compression

-The era of news agencies
+Era of news agencies

 The newspaper industry and international telegraph networks mutually facilitated each other.
 Telegraph communications drastically altered the way in which news was produced.
 The individual items of modern newspapers became no longer selected on the basis of spatial proximity, but following newly emerging journalistic criteria of news relevance.
 As the supply and demand of the newspaper industry rapidly increased in the nineteenth century, news agencies were established successively.

 The French Havas Agency was founded in 1835, the German agency Wolffs Telegraphisches Bureau in 1849, and the British Reuters in 1851.
 These three European agencies began as financial-data services for bankers, but eventually started to operate internationally and extended their coverage to world news.
 They were all subsidized by their respective governments.
 By 1866, national news agencies were beginning to rise in many European countries.
 While they covered and sold news locally, they relied on the major services for coverage and sales abroad.

 The global media and news agencies have played a fundamental role in contemporary globalization, making possible the feeling of instant communication and the experience of global connection.
 They have played a pioneering role in the use of new technologies, such as the telegraph, which have altered the nature of news.
 Technological innovation continues to be a major area of competition between global news agencies.